DavidSchinazi/draft-httpbis-doh-preference-hints/draft-httpbis-doh-preference-hints.md

 If a client chooses to act on received DoH-Preference headers, it SHOULD cache the server's hostname and the corresponding DoH URI template and lifetime.
-It SHOULD then send subsequent DNS requests for A and AAAA records for that host name to the provided DoH server, until the ecache entry expires after the time specified in the "max-age" directive.
+It SHOULD then send subsequent DNS requests for A and AAAA records for that host name to the provided DoH server, until the cache entry expires after the time specified in the "max-age" directive.
+Any received DoH-Preference header replaces and overrides any and all information received in a previous DoH-Preference header for the same host name and DoH URI template.

 Clients MAY decide to only respect the DoH-Preference header for a subset of vetted DoH servers.